-Chicago Theological Seminary will attempt to make accommodations for observance of religious holidays and sincerely held religious beliefs, unless doing so would cause an undue hardship on the Seminary.
-If a staff member desires a religious accommodation, the staff member should make a written request to his or her immediate supervisor as far in advance as possible.
+CTS will attempt to make accommodations for observance of religious holidays and sincerely held religious beliefs, unless doing so would cause an undue hardship on the Seminary.
+If a staff member desires a religious accommodation, the staff member should make a written request ninety days in advance to human resources.

-Appearance and Decorum
+Professional Appearance and Decorum